 Unlocking Gen AI Potential in Procurement

 In this episode of the Business Excelleration® Podcast, Vin Kumar, Tim Yoo and Jeff Gilkerson explore the growing interest in generative artificial intelligence (Gen AI) among procurement companies.
-They highlight the challenges companies face in understanding what they require to effectively integrate Gen AI into their operations, and discuss its potential impacts on efficiency, effectiveness, contract management and the necessity for enhanced skills training.
+They highlight the challenges companies face in understanding what they require to effectively integrate Gen AI into their operations, and discuss its potential impacts on efficiency, effectiveness, contract management and the necessity for enhanced skills training in order to deploy an effective AI consulting strategy.

 To begin, Tim shares that everyone is interested in learning more about Gen AI, although not many understand what they need to do to prepare for taking it on.
 Although procurement routinely lags behind other functions in terms of staying up to date, they are just beginning to catch up with Gen AI.
 They are urged to ask themselves what their current providers will be doing to embrace Gen AI.
 Procurement has used some sort of AI for some time in terms of data cleansing.
 Tim defines AI as the machine attempting to emulate human reasoning.
 What the industry is now calling predictive AI emulates left brain activities by giving it instructions to follow.
 New AI emerging on the market is making probabilistic decisions using unstructured data.